jekil/awesome-hacking/_pages/index.rst

 - `Loki <https://github.com/Neo23x0/Loki>`_ - Simple IOC and Incident Response Scanner.
 - `Panorama <https://github.com/AlmCo/Panorama>`_ - It was made to generate a wide report about Windows systems, support and tested on Windows XP SP2 and up.
 - `Snoopdigg <https://github.com/botherder/snoopdigg>`_ - Simple utility to ease the process of collecting evidence to find infections.
+- `TAPIR <https://github.com/tap-ir/tapir>`_ - Trustable Artifacts Parser for Incident Response is a multi-user, client/server, incident response framework based on the TAP project.

 Live Analysis
 -------------